- + 55Images

-Latest Update: You can avail benefit of up to Rs 20,000 on the fourth-gen CIty this May.
+Latest Update: For June, you can get discounts of up to Rs 12,000 on the fourth-gen City.

-Honda City Price: The compact sedan is priced between Rs 9.30 lakh and Rs 10 lakh (ex-showroom, Delhi).
+Honda City Price: It is priced between Rs 9.30 lakh and Rs 10 lakh (ex-showroom, Delhi).

 Honda City Variants: Honda sells the sedan in only two trims: SV and V.

 Honda City Engine and Transmission: It is powered by a 1.5-litre petrol engine (119PS/145Nm), paired to a 5-speed manual with a claimed fuel efficiency of 17.4kmpl.
 The carmaker has scrapped the CVT option for the fourth-gen CIty.

 Honda City Features: Features onboard the sedan comprise an auto AC, a touchscreen infotainment system, height-adjustable driver’s seat, and power-folding ORVMs.
 Features like a sunroof, leather interior, or LED headlights have been scrapped.

 Honda City Safety: Its safety kit includes dual front airbags, ABS with EBD, and rear parking sensors for the compact sedan.

 Honda City 4th Generation Price

 The price of Honda City 4th Generation starts at Rs.
 9.50 Lakh and goes upto Rs.
 10.00 Lakh.
 Honda City 4th Generation is offered in 2 variants - the base model of City 4th Generation is SV MT and the top variant Honda City 2017-2020 V MT which comes at a price tag of Rs.
 10.00 Lakh.